 Already volunteering with us?
 Visit our volunteer resources page.
 For more info, feel free to reach out to our Field Coordinator Jimmy Gribbin.

 Current Volunteer Opportunities

 This is a new exciting and socially-distant volunteer opportunity!
 Be a Spring Seeker and carry our simple survey form on your smartphone when you’re hiking.
 If you find water, complete the survey to easily alert us about the spring’s condition and guide where we work to protect springs next.
-Since its launch in June 2020, our community has eyes on over 200 springs.
+Since its launch in June 2020, our community has eyes on over 900 springs.
 Will you help monitor more?
 Learn More >>

 Join a growing network of wildlife cameras and help observe presence, absence, and seasonal movements of species in the Sky Islands of the U.S. and Mexico.
 Just set up a wildlife camera and submit an online monthly FotoFauna checklist of the species you observe.
-This data will help Sky Island Alliance and its partners study when and where wildlife is present so we can better protect their habitats and pathways.
-Ready to get started?
+This data will help us study when and where wildlife are present so we can better protect their habitats.
 Learn More >>

 Do you love wildlife and have some time for a special project?
 We’re looking for self-motivated volunteers to help analyze photos from our dozens of wildlife cameras in the Santa Catalina Mountains, Huachuca Mountains, and surrounding region.
 This would entail working at our Tucson office to help sort false-positives, spot cryptic animals, and identify Sky Island species.
 Learn More >>